 So what might happen when a person arrested for DUI shows up at the Bureau of Administrative Reviews DHSMV office in Tampa, Hillsborough County, FL?
 I have compiled a list of some of the hoops the person might have to jump through to get the Business Purpose Only license under the new immediate reinstatement provision.

 - The person arrested for DUI must physically report to the Bureau of Administrative Reviews office within 10 calendar days of the arrest.
-If the 10th day falls on a holiday, Saturday or Sunday then the request for eligibility review must be made prior to the 10th day.

 - The person must fill out the form and sign it in the presence of the hearing officer.